majuss/ecoevolpara/latest/docs/source/hardware.rst

 Monitoring the hardware
 =======================

-Look at maintenance reports in
+Look at maintenance reports in Slack.

 -----------------
 CPU and RAM usage